ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Experiment

 \subsection{Main Result}

-The results, presented in Table \ref{tab:long_result_search}, demonstrate a powerful conclusion: without resorting to complex, specialized modules for multi-resolution, periodicity, or cross-variate dependencies, a simple MLP-based model can achieve exceptional performance. \textbf{By focusing instead on fundamentally improving the forecasting paradigm and stabilizing the training process},

-our MLP model-ReNF sets a new state-of-the-art.
-Overall, ReNF surpasses all leading 2024 models by a significant margin and outperforms even the most competitive 2025 SOTA methods in almost all cases.
-This provides strong evidence for the effectiveness of our proposed techniques.
+The results, presented in Table \ref{tab:long_result_search}, demonstrate a critical finding: a well-executed, straightforward MLP-based architecture can still outperform complex state-of-the-art models.
+Notably, we achieve these gains without relying on intricate mechanisms such as multi-resolution and periodicity.
+By focusing instead on fundamentally improving the forecasting principles, our MLP model-ReNF sets a new state-of-the-art.
+Overall, ReNF surpasses all leading 2024 models by a significant margin and outperforms even the very competitive 2025 SOTA methods in almost all cases.
+This manifestation of contrast provides strong evidence for the effectiveness of our proposed techniques.

 However, we do not claim that existing specialized techniques are redundant.
 Rather, as discussed in Sec.\ref{sec:ema}, many of these architectural designs were evaluated within unstable training frameworks, suggesting that their true effects may need tedious re-evaluation, which may be a promising future work.
-For instance, on the complex Traffic dataset, while ReNF shows significant improvement over many baselines, it does not surpass the MSE score of the large Transformer-based model, TimeBridge.
-We compare the model complexity in FLOPs and params between the most competitive models in the Table \ref{tab:efficiency}, showing that ReNF reduces 20x the complexity in FLOPs compared to TimeBridge with the Traffic dataset.
-This suggests that more complex models might still work better on datasets with high non-linearity.
+For instance, on the Traffic dataset, while ReNF shows significant improvement over many baselines, it does not surpass the MSE score of the large Transformer-based model, TimeBridge.
+We compare the model complexity between the most competitive models in the Table \ref{tab:efficiency}, showing that ReNF reduces nearly 20x the computational complexity in FLOPs compared to TimeBridge with the Traffic dataset.
+This suggests that more complex models might still work better on datasets with high volume.